 \section{Non-abelian Hitchin fibres}

 We now apply the above considerations to the moduli stack of $G$-Higgs bundles on the curve $\Sigma$.
 We consider the locus in the moduli stack whose Higgs field has fixed centraliser dimension $d$, and decompose it into stacks of ``sheet-valued Higgs bundles".
 For a non-singular sheet $S$, the restriction of the Hitchin fibration to the stack of $S$-valued Higgs bundles can be described as a generalised Hitchin fibration.
-If $S$ is not the regular sheet, there is a Deligne-Mumford enhancement of the Hitchin base, over which the locus of $S$-valued Higgs bundles fibres in moduli stacks of non-abelian torsors over $\Sigma$.
+There is a Deligne-Mumford enhancement of the Hitchin base over which the locus of $S$-valued Higgs bundles fibres in moduli stacks of torsors over $\Sigma$, which are non-abelian if $S$ is not the regular sheet.
 If $G$ is a classical group, we describe an ``abelianised" fibration, whose fibres are spaces of equivariant torus bundles on a finite flat cover of $\Sigma$.